Thinkwise/docs/docs/sf/merging.md

 ![](../assets/sf/image41.png)
 *Pop-up for starting a Merge session*

 Select the trunk and branch project version to merge.
 Any conflicts are identified so that a solution strategy can be defined in the following step.
-In this situation only a comparison is made.
-Because no modifications have yet taken place the user can always go back to the previous step.
+In this situation, only a comparison is made.
+Because no modifications have yet taken place, the user can always go back to the previous step.

-As long as a merge session is not completed, the indication *merging* will be added to the project version, to indicate that a merge session is running.
+As long as a merge session is not completed, the indication *merging* will be added to the project version to indicate that a merge session is running.
 Modifications in a project version with the status merging may be lost when the merge session is carried out.

 ![](../assets/sf/image44.png)
 *Merging indicator with project version*